Investing 101: A Basic Guide to Stocks

 In cases where there are a number of owners, it becomes easier to keep track of who owns how much by dividing the ownership into an arbitrary number of shares.
 For instance, you and your friend may decide that the company is going to have 10,000 shares of the stock.
 Then, each of you will own 5,000 shares.

 Sometimes, large companies sell some of their shares to the public to raise capital, thereby allowing anyone to buy their shares in the stock market.
-This process is called an initial public offering (IPO), and the company will become a “public company” instead of a “private company.”
-These are what we typically refer to when we are talking about investing in stocks.
+This process is called an initial public offering (IPO), and the company will become a public company instead of a private company.
 Essentially, when you invest in a stock, you get to own a piece of a large business that is listed in the stock market.

 Understanding Stock Prices

-Market Cap ($ mn)Stock PriceShares Outstanding (mn)Profit ($ mn)PE Ratio
+Market Cap ($ million)Stock PriceShares Outstanding (million)Profit ($ million)PE Ratio

 Company A1,000$1010010010x